Dentistry

 Bonding is the more affordable choice, but veneers usually justify their higher cost with longer-lasting results

-Let’s find out what veneers are and how different they are from bonding.
+Let’s define veneers and explain how they differ from bonding.

 Dental Veneers